Code Blue shelters open Saturday night in Buffalo and Erie County

-Three Code Blue shelters will be open Saturday night for anyone looking to get out of the cold.
+As Western New York continues to experience the cold of winter, three shelters are offering a place to stay for those out in the cold on Saturday night and Sunday during the day.

-Code Blue overnight shelters will be open on Saturday, December 5.
-Daytime warming centers will also be open on Sunday, December 6.
+Code Blue overnight shelters will be open on Saturday, December 12.
+One daytime warming center will also be open on Sunday, December 13.

 Overnight shelters include: